Japanese navy veteran recalls Pearl Harbor 75 years on

 The trip sparked debate on whether nationalist Prime Minister Shinzo Abe should return the gesture and visit Pearl Harbor.

-Yaguchi said Abe might do so "if he thinks it would strengthen the Japan-US alliance" though only after carefully weighing domestic sentiment.
+Abe on Monday made a surprise announcement that he would visit the site this month when he goes to Hawaii for talks with Obama.

-And while Abe appears unlikely to go this year, his wife Akie made a quiet offering of flowers and prayers in August at Pearl Harbor.
+Abe's wife Akie made a quiet offering of flowers and prayers at Pearl Harbor in August.

-Takimoto, who has over the years denounced the war and the leaders who started it, says Abe will go only if he thinks it would boost his popularity.
+Before Monday's announcement, Takimoto, who has over the years denounced the war and the leaders who started it, said Abe would go only if he thought it would boost his popularity.

-He said: "I know his purpose.
-I won't be moved at all."
+"I know his purpose -- I won't be moved at all," he said.